CFEL-CMI/cminject/lib/cminject/experiment_refactored/README.md

 which are all described in more detail below.
 They can then call the Experiment's `.run()` method to actually run the simulation and get back a list of all Particle objects that were initially generated, modified as they were during the course of the simulated experiment.

+See also the file `test_impl.py`, where exactly this is done for a specific kind of setup and a console-based interface is added around it.

 ## Overview of abstract base definitions